eclipse-archived/ceylon-lang.org/blog/2012-07-12-tricks-with-iterable.md

   we don't know is empty or nonempty.

 It's important to point out that this is _not_ some special feature built in as a special case in the type system.
+Nor is it in any way related to overloading.
 Indeed, until a couple of weeks ago I didn't even realize that this was possible.
 It's rather a demonstration of how expressive our type system is: in this case, the combination of intersection types, union types, and principal instantiation inheritance of generic types lets us express something within the type system that might seem almost magical.
 The real magic is in the declaration of the language module type [`ContainerWithFirstElement`](http://ceylon-lang.org/documentation/1.0/api/ceylon/language/ContainerWithFirstElement.ceylon.html).